Olex2/help/gui/EN/work/toolbox_work.md

 # center-target
-Center the structure on the screen and adjust the zoom level.
+Center the structure on the screen and adjust the zoom level

 # ok-target